-Impeachment takes center stage at Dem debate, as Warren takes aim at star witness Gordon Sondland
+Dems clash at debate over ‘divisive’ Medicare-for-all pushed by Warren, Sanders

 "I have made it very clear that this is impeachable conduct. ...
 I just believe our jurors is to look at each count and make a decision," Klobuchar said, before saying that Trump repeatedly "puts his own private interests ... in front of our country's interest."

-Democrats need to be focused on growing wealth, Booker said, not simply taxing it.
-Republicans have asserted that, even if all billionaires were somehow taxed out of existence without causing any capital markets distortion, the resulting revenues in the best case scenario would barely pay for three years of Medicare-for-all.
-The world's 2,150 billionaires have an approximate combined net worth of $8.7 trillion, and the progressive Urban Institute has said that Medicare-for-all would cost on average $10.2 trillion for three years.

-Former Vice President Joe Biden argued that Medicare-for-all as currently envisioned by Bernie Sanders and Elizabeth Warren could not pass Congress, in part because it would force people to lose their private insurance.

-The debate's initial attention on Trump and Warren took some heat off Pete Buttigieg, at least for the moment.
+The debate's initial attention on Trump and Medicare-for-all took some heat off Buttigieg, at least for the moment.
 His dramatic rise from little-known Indiana mayor to a leading Democratic presidential candidate faces its toughest test on Wednesday, with rivals poised to lob debate-stage attacks in an effort to stall his momentum.

 The debate in Atlanta marked the first time Buttigieg will face other White House hopefuls as an undisputed member of the top tier.